sane-city/wot-servient/doc/binding/http.md

 # HTTP Binding

-This binding uses an Message Queuing Telemetry Transport broker to interact with Things.
+Uses the Hypertext Transfer Protocol for interaction with Things.

 ## Configuration